Programmes and Regulations

 Skill Enhancement Courses (SEC):

-iii.
-Category A: English, History, Chemistry, Zoology, Computer Science and, Costume Design and Fashion.
+Category A: English, History, Chemistry, Zoology, Computer Science, Costume Design and Fashion, Artificial Intelligence & Data Science and, English Literature with Media Communication.

-Category B: Economics, Mathematics, Physics, Botany and Commerce (Aided & SF II).
+Category B: Economics, Mathematics, Physics, Botany and Commerce (Aided, SF and Corporate Secretaryship).

 Environmental Studies: